 This active 33 year old woman lost 100 pounds following her gastric bypass, and came to our Long Island plastic surgery office looking for a tummy tuck.
 She worked out regularly, although the...
 View Case

-Your experience at Romanelli Cosmetic Surgery will begin with a confidential 1-on-1 consultation with Dr. James Romanelli or Dr. David Pincus.
+Your experience at Romanelli Cosmetic Surgery will begin with a confidential 1-on-1 consultation with Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev.
 Your surgeon will evaluate your medical history and discuss your goals and desired outcome for your surgery.
 Because post-bariatric surgery options encompass a wide range of procedures, your surgeon will work with you to develop a targeted plan that addresses the areas about which you're most concerned.
 For weight loss patients on Long Island, this may include one or more of the following procedures:

-Dr. Romanelli or Dr. Pincus will perform a physical examination of the areas to be treated and provide a detailed explanation of the planned procedures.
+Dr. Romanelli, Dr. Pincus, or Dr. Layliev will perform a physical examination of the areas to be treated and provide a detailed explanation of the planned procedures.
 Your surgeon will discuss incision sites, the process of tissue removal, and your expected recovery and results.
 Your consultation is a great time to ask questions and speak candidly about your surgery.
 Honest communication between you and your surgeon is the best way to ensure beautiful results.

 Because your post-bariatric surgery will include a customized series of procedures, there is no universal approach.
 Your surgeon will discuss your specific procedure at length, including pre-op instructions and your expected recovery time.